alemnew/easygit/Introduction.md

 ![](gifs/git-init.gif)

 Think of `git init` as the  equivalent of File -> New for files.
 It creates the repository in the folder you executed it in.
 All the effects of the command are contained in the `.git` folder (so no registry keys or files set).
-Infact, if you cooy paste the folder to another path, git won't even notice.
+Infact, if you copy and paste the folder to another path, git won't even notice.

 # Adding and editing new files